Outcomes4Me Secures $21M in Funding Learn more >>

 These cells have two main jobs that make them so challenging.
 First, they can renew themselves, creating a never-ending supply of new stem cells.
 Second, they can produce all the other types of cells that make up the bulk of the tumor.
 You can think of them as the tumor’s command center or master cells.
 Because they are a tiny fraction of the total tumor, treatments might successfully shrink the tumor by killing off the “regular” cancer cells, but if the OCSCs are left behind, they have the ability to rebuild the entire tumor.
 This is often what leads to recurrence.
 Understanding their role is a huge step in developing more effective, long-term treatments.

-How Stem Cells Drive Cancer’s Spread
+How Stem Cells Fuel Ovarian Cancer’s Growth

 The resilience of ovarian cancer often comes down to these stem cells.
 They are widely believed to be the primary reason why the disease comes back after treatment and develops resistance to chemotherapy.
 One of the most helpful ways to visualize their role is to think of them as the “roots” of the cancer.
 You can remove the visible part of a weed, but if you don’t get the roots, it will inevitably grow back.
 Similarly, OCSCs can remain dormant and hidden after initial treatment, only to reactivate later and cause a recurrence.
 These cells are also experts at migrating, meaning they can break away from the original tumor, travel through the body, and seed new tumors in distant locations.

-Why They Resist Treatment and Cause Recurrence
+Why These Cells Resist Treatment and Cause Cancer to Return

 One of the toughest realities of OCSCs is their built-in resistance to treatment.
 They have natural defense mechanisms that help them survive therapies designed to kill cancer cells.
 Shockingly, some research shows that standard chemotherapy can sometimes make the problem worse.
 While the treatment effectively kills off many of the rapidly dividing cancer cells, it can leave the tough, slow-dividing OCSCs behind.
 This means the remaining tumor can end up with a higher concentration of these resistant stem cells.
 As you might expect, studies have found that having more OCSCs in a tumor is linked to the cancer returning sooner and a more challenging prognosis for the patient.
 This is why researchers are so focused on finding ways to specifically target and eliminate these cells.